conda-forge/conda-forge.github.io/src/maintainer/knowledge_base.rst

 Requiring newer macOS SDKs
 ==========================

-At conda-forge,we use macOS SDK 10.9 to build software so that they can be deployed to all macOS versions newer than 10.9.
+At conda-forge, we use macOS SDK 10.9 to build software so that they can be deployed to all macOS versions newer than 10.9.
 Sometimes, some packages require a newer SDK to build with.
 While the default version 10.9 can be overridden using the following changes to the recipe, it should be done as a last resort.
 Please consult with